EdJoPaTo/website-stalker-example/com/hetzner/storage-object-storage.md

 OBJECT STORAGE

-        STORAGE THAT GROWS WITH YOUR NEEDS
+        OBJECT STORAGE THAT GROWS WITH YOUR NEEDS
         ==========

          GDPR-compliant